Answered By: Erin Guldbrandsen Last Updated: Aug 08, 2017 Views: 1848

 For example, let's say you've found a relevant article on your topic.
 You can make a chain of citations leading from that one article both forwards and backwards from the year of publication:

-Learn how to find the full text of articles and books when you have the citation information for them.
-This will help you look up the resources cited in any materials you already have.
+- Learn how to find the full text of articles and books when you have the reference citation.

 - How do I find an exact article in the Library?